 These Sugar Cookie Bars are some of the easiest and tastiest cookies you can make!
-They are soft and chewy and topped off with a thick layer of sweet frosting and sprinkles.
+They are soft and chewy and topped off with a thick layer of buttercream sugar cookie frosting and lots of sprinkles.
 These cookies are easy to decorate for any occasion – or to just enjoy for a simple family dessert.

 Making sugar cookies is a multi-hour endeavor, which starts with making and chilling the dough.
 Then, once you have spent hours waiting for the dough to chill you need to roll the cookies out and get out the cookie cutters.

 This inevitably leads to flour all over the kitchen table and frustration as fragile cookies fall apart when they are transferred to a cookie sheet.
 Plus it is easy to lose track of time as you roll out dough for the next tray of cookies and end up with burnt cookies.

 Looking for more easy desserts?
 Try these no bake brownie bites or icebox cake!

 So while I love sugar cookies I usually only make them once a year for Christmas, when the lure of decorating cut out Christmas shapes is too strong to resist.